Buying a house at 40: why it's not too late

-With so much talk of “getting on the property ladder” as early as possible, it can be easy to become demotivated if you haven’t managed to do it yet.
-But it’s never too late to start saving to buy your first home.
+With so much talk of “getting on the property ladder” as early as possible, it can be easy to feel left behind.
+But there's no deadline!
+It’s never too late to start saving to buy your first home.

 Financially speaking, the earlier you buy your first home, the better.
 It means you have longer to pay off your mortgage before you retire and you’ll likely be putting money towards paying off your mortgage rather than lining your landlord’s pocket.